-To highlight International Women’s Day this year, Els shares her best three tips that have helped her climb the ladder to success in the past years.
+To highlight International Women’s Day this year, we share our best three tips that can help women climb the ladder to success.

-Els concludes that having fun at work is essential as well: "A team having fun on the work floor, automatically feels more involved.
-And a positive attitude leads to increased motivation and success, it's an endless positive loop.”
+Finally, having fun at work is essential as well: a team having fun on the work floor, automatically feels more involved.
+And a positive attitude leads to increased motivation and success, it's an endless positive loop.

 How to craft a killer personal brand statement

 In a world that’s overflowing with information, it pays to make yourself memorable.
 Your personal brand statement helps to do just that.
 What is a personal brand statement?
 It’s the elevator pitch that tells recruiters and networkers what you’ve got to offer in a handy nutshell.
 So where can you useRead More